- Banana-Yellow Magic Julies Barrueco

 ModCloth started in a place so many of us remember when thinking back on our early writing days — a college dorm room.
 That place where we dreamed up elaborate storylines and ambitious poems was integral in forming what kind of writers we were going to be, as well as who we wanted to be when we grew up.

 Our founder, Susan, had no idea that when she initially dreamed up a small online venture, that she would be embarking on a dream career that would redefine the fashion industry.
 Her philosophy — to follow and believe in your passion — is at the heart of all that we do at ModCloth, and extends to The Written Wardrobe.
 We couldn't be more grateful to work at a company that recognizes creativity in all its forms — from the clothes we choose to wear, to the words we place on a page.

-This collection of poetry, essays, and fiction illuminates all the ways that style influences our lives — from the way we use our personal style to express our most intimate desires to the relationships fashion helps us form with one another.
 No matter the labels or trends, style is something that empowers and delights us.
 We believe The Written Wardrobe embodies this philosophy, while inspiring its readers to think about their own passions.